Maxenceee/fract-ol-42/README.md

 $> make bonus
 ```

-Finally run `./fractol` and enjoy the beauty of fractals :)
+Run `./fractol` and enjoy the beauty of fractals :)

 ### Help